nmapsi4/nmapsi4/MS_Script/README.txt

     * Nmap-nmapsi4_0.1.nsi, Nmap-nmapsi4_svn.nsi: scripts to create the complete installer, respectively for version 0.1 (branches) or svn (trunk)
     * nmapsi-0.1-win32.nsi, nmapsi4-svn-win32.nsi: scripts to create the nmapsi4 installer, respectively for version 0.1 (branches) or svn (trunk), this installer will be used by the final installer.

 Open the file Nmap-nmapsi4_0.1 with "HM NIS Edit" and compile the script (Ctrl + F9), if you used the same paths you should not have errors and you will find in the "pack/" the executable "Nmap_with_NmapSI4_GUI. exe "ready to be used.

+P.S.
+In the file "nmapsi4-svn-win32.nsi" there is the label [ ! define PRODUCT_VERSION "svnDATE-REV_NUM" ], where DATE is the date in the form DMY and REV_NUM the number of revision.

 ### Good Luck!

 ########################################################################